Preparing Dog Emergency Care Kits

-Lately it seems like severe weather-related natural disasters are only increasing in frequency and intensity.
-This is especially true in the northwest, where earthquakes are also a concern.
+Lately it seems like severe weather-related natural disasters are increasing in frequency and intensity.
+This is especially true in the Northwest, where earthquakes are also a concern.
 When these events occur, there may be little time to collect any essential items for yourself, let alone your pet.
 While viral videos of pet rescues may be heartwarming, they don’t represent the unfortunate reality of dealing with some disasters.
 The best strategy is to prepare well in advance.
-So in honor of Pet Preparedness Month, we offer this helpful guide to assembling the ultimate emergency dog care kit.
+So in honor of Pet Preparedness Month, we've put together a guide to assembling the ultimate emergency dog care kit.

 The Emergency Kit Essentials

 To assemble a kit that covers your dog’s basic needs, there are a number of basic items that you’ll want to have on hand.

 - Dog meals: Rather than lugging bulky bags or heavy cases of cans, we suggest opting for at least five days’ worth of food packaged in individual ready-to-serve pouches, like the full line of Portland Pet Food Company meals, which are shelf-stable for up to two years.

 - Water: People need clean, potable water and your dog is the same.
 Be sure to have at least five days worth on-hand for everyone.
 You may also want to get a couple of lightweight and packable Portland Pet Food Company travel bowls.

 - Proof of ownership: Put photos of your pet and any related ownership documentation in a resealable plastic bag.

 - Medications & first aid: Aside from any regularly administered medications for your dog, you may also want to get a first aid kit with such items as gauze and cloth tape to bandage an injury, a disinfectant like hydrogen peroxide, and milk of magnesia in case of accidental poisoning.